verilylifesciences/medtimeline/README.md

 ### Running against mock data

-If instead you want to run against the mock data, you have your pick of test data sets to run against.
+If instead you want to run against the mock data, found in `src/assets/test_bmedtimeA`, run this command:
-Look in src/assets/demo_data.
-There is a readme describing available data sets.
-Here is an example of running against one of them.

-`ng serve --port 8000 --configuration=dev_test_bmedtimeA`
+`ng serve --port 8000 --configuration=dev_mock_synth_data`

 Navigate to `http://localhost:8000/` to see the application.